 And That’s 24 Hours: Kyoto to Nara Day Trip

 Note: If you want to know how I put my travel itineraries together, just click here.
-Keep in mind that just because this is a 24 hour itinerary in Nara, it doesn’t mean you should only spend 24 hours in Nara.
+Keep in mind that just because this is a 24 hour Kyoto to Nara day trip, it doesn’t mean you should only spend 24 hours in Japan on a Kyoto to Nara day trip.
 If you’d like another day trip to Osaka, check out this itinerary.
 And if you’re looking for things to do in Kyoto, try here.
 Or even here.
 Or possibly here.